GenericMappingTools/gmt/BUILDING.md

 ## Configuring

-GMT can be build on any platform supported by CMake.
+GMT can be built on any platform supported by CMake.
 CMake is a cross-platform, open-source system for managing the build process.
 The building process is controlled by two configuration files in the `cmake` directory:

 - "ConfigDefault.cmake": is version controlled and used to add new default